The #1 Reason Montreal Roofs Leak in Winter: Ice Damming

 You’re sitting on your sofa, enjoying a quiet winter evening, when you suddenly hear it: drip… drip… drip.

 At Mose Home Inspection, we see the damaging effects of ice dams every year, especially in duplexes, triplexes, condos, and older homes across Greater Montreal.
-Understanding why they form is the first step toward protecting your property from costly water damage.
+Understanding how they form — and what you can do if it happens — is the first step toward protecting your property.

 What Is an Ice Dam?